AndreiSavaC/Medly/README.md

-# HealthConnect
+# Medly

-HealthConnect is a mobile application designed to streamline interactions between patients and family doctors through digital technologies.
+Medly is a mobile application designed to streamline interactions between patients and family doctors through digital technologies.
 It simplifies appointment scheduling, enhances communication, and incorporates AI-powered features to provide a personalized healthcare experience.

 ## Features